mapproxy/mapproxy/doc/caches.rst

 You will need the `pycassa Cassandra Client <https://github.com/pycassa/pycassa>`_ version 1.11.0 or newer.
 You can install it in the usual way, for example with ``pip install pycassa``.

 Data within cassandra is organized in keyspaces and column_families.
+The column_family has to be unique within a keyspace (=grid), so if a keyspace-name is given, only one grid is allowed for this cache.

+Keyspace and column_family have to be defined before they can be used by MapProxy.
+See the Cassandra-Documentation for details.

 Configuration
 -------------